AI and Emerging Technologies

 As emerging technologies evolve, so do the legal issues businesses encounter, continuously expanding in complexity and importance.
 Moreover, these technologies—including artificial intelligence (AI), machine learning (ML), large language models (LLMs), natural language processing (NLP), image-generating models, code-generating technologies, and other generative AI; blockchain, cryptocurrency, non-fungible tokens (NFTs), and the metaverse; data analytics; emerging payment solutions; facial recognition; and more—are becoming ubiquitous even within non-technology companies.

-At Hunton Andrews Kurth, we regularly advise clients as they grapple with new technologies and innovate within new digital terrain.
+At Hunton, we regularly advise clients as they grapple with new technologies and innovate within new digital terrain.
 Our advice incorporates decades of experience in technology-related matters in our core industries (financial services, energy, technology, retail and consumer products, and real estate), as well as our depth in dozens of practice areas.

 Whether you are seeking to secure, license, or enforce intellectual property (IP) rights; protect personal or business data; contract for services; establish your business; or market and sell your products and services—we can help you develop and execute strategies to navigate the emerging technology frontier.
 For example: